 The Yorkshire Dales offers your students the opportunity to explore its dramatic limestone scenery and learn more about geological timescales.

 This area is famous for its caves and you’ll have the opportunity to explore some of the caves with expert guides, giving your students a chance to see the effects of hydrology on the area.

 And on a geography school trip to the Yorkshire Dales, you can be sure your students will have plenty of opportunity to complete fieldwork or work on their fieldwork skills.

 Why go on a geography school trip?

-A geography school trip brings the complex concepts taught in the classroom to life in the landscape.
+Geography school trips bring the complex concepts taught in the classroom to life in the landscape.
 It gives students the opportunity to better visualise these concepts and see how various processes have affected the landscape around them.
 This can be hugely beneficial when it comes to writing coursework or taking exams.

 It explains why landscapes are how they are, and it also helps us to understand the threats that those landscapes and the ecosystems that depend on them face.

-And so, your geography school trip can help to show the next generation why we need to live more sustainably and the threat that we all face when it comes to climate change.
+And so, your trip can help to show the next generation why we need to live more sustainably and the threat that we all face when it comes to climate change.

 And, like every school trip, a geography trip offers your students the opportunity to develop their independence and become more self-confident.
 It also gives them the chance to develop their relationship with their peers and with you as their teachers.
 This can help improve engagement in the classroom, as students feel more comfortable to contribute in class discussions or answering questions.